Jetson AGX Orin — Setup from Scratch

 cd ~

-git clone git@github.com:UM-Driverless/kart_brain.git
+git clone https://github.com/UM-Driverless/kart_brain.git

-cd kart_brain
+cd ~/kart_brain

 source /opt/ros/humble/setup.bash

-colcon build
+colcon build --symlink-install

 echo "source ~/kart_brain/install/setup.bash" >> ~/.bashrc

-6. AnyDesk (remote desktop)
+11. AnyDesk (remote desktop)

 curl -fsSL https://keys.anydesk.com/repos/DEB-GPG-KEY \